ahoorab/cdk-iac/README.md

 # Implementation
 ## Structure
 ### Java classes
-* stack : Contains the classes that define the Cloudformation stacks
+* stack : Contains the classes that define the CloudFormation stacks
 * template : The 'main' classes that CDK calls initially, that defines an Application structure
 * utils : Contains global utility classes